sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Even if two columns in the Hessian are not orthogonal, missing coefficients can be recovered by leveraging the corresponding rows instead of relying solely on the columns.
 In other words, if $H_{ij}$ is lost during compression because of colliding nonzero coefficients, there is still a chance to retrieve it through $H_{ji}$.
 This symmetry enables **colorings with fewer colors**, reducing the complexity of the AD part compared to traditional row or column coloring.
+Powell and Toint <d-cite key="powellEstimationSparseHessian1979"></d-cite> were the first to notice symmetry-related optimizations, before Coleman and Moré <d-cite key="colemanEstimationSparseHessian1984"></d-cite> made the connection to graph coloring explicit.

 While the **decompression** step for symmetric coloring is more computationally expensive, this cost is typically negligible compared to the overhead of computing HVPs.
 Moreover, symmetric coloring becomes especially advantageous when the Hessian needs to be recomputed for multiple values of $x$, as the reduced number of colors amortizes the initial expense.

 ## Demonstration

-We conclude this blog post with a demonstration of automatic sparse differentiation in a high-level programming language, namely the [Julia language](https://julialang.org/).
+We conclude this blog post with a demonstration of automatic sparse differentiation in a high-level programming language, namely the [Julia language](https://julialang.org/) <d-cite key="bezansonJuliaFreshApproach2017"></d-cite>.
 While still at an early stage of development, we hope that such an example of unified pipeline for sparse Jacobians and Hessians can inspire developers in other languages to revisit ASD.

 <aside class="l-body box-note" markdown="1">
 The authors of this blog post are all developers of the ASD ecosystem in Julia.
 We are not aware of a similar ecosystem in Python or R, which is why we chose Julia to present it.
+The closest counterpart we know is coded in C, namely the combination of ADOL-C <d-cite key="waltherGettingStartedADOLC2009"></d-cite> and ColPack <d-cite key="gebremedhinColPackSoftwareGraph2013"></d-cite>.
 </aside>

 ### Necessary packages